jkerai1/ImpTemplate/README.md

 # Useful Notes:

 Program is easiest to use in Juypter notebook.
-Jupyter also lets you open .txt as well
+Jupyter also lets you open .txt as well if you want that functionality

-ctrl + c interrupts python terminal but ctrl shift c (copying as raw text) does not (does not apply to Jupyter)
+ctrl + c interrupts python terminal but ctrl shift c (copying as raw text) does not (does not apply to jupyter notebook but does for the Jupyter Terminal)

-To paste as plain text is ctrl shift v to Teams if copying straight from Jupyter notebook<<<<<<<<<<<

 f.close() - closes file in case u need to delete the .txt

+# Jupyter Notebook Users

+ctrl + enter is run a block

 Shift + L toggles line numbers in jupyter

+To paste as plain text is ctrl shift v to Teams if copying straight from Jupyter notebook     <<<

 you can directly open webpages in python using webbrowser.open("www.google.com") replace google.com with link for "create new incident in snow" in a new block in jupyter for more convienence